 The freedom of expression in the American military is an ongoing issue, especially concerning the Don’t Ask, Don’t Tell policy, tattoo policy, and freedom of speech.
 In 1993, the Don’t Ask, Don’t Tell policy affected homosexuals serving in the military by restricting LGBT members from serving our country, resulting in issues that rippled throughout the country.
 This restriction was repealed in 2010, and controversy concerning the subject is ongoing.

 Esposito, Nicole, "Expression Is Camouflaged" (2015).
-Government, Politics & Global Studies Undergraduate Publications.
+Government Undergraduate Publications.
 2.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.